Skip to main content

 8. Luang Prabang, Laos

-Contiki actually offers an in-depth travelling experience through SE Asia on the Cambodia and Laos Uncovered trip.
+Contiki actually offers an in-depth travelling experience through Southeast Asia on the Cambodia and Laos Uncovered trip.
 The trip is 8 days long and starts off in the beautiful Luang Prabang, Laos and finishes in Siem Reap, Cambodia.
 This in-depth tour unveils the devastating periods throughout history which Cambodia and Laos have faced.
 It also highlights many positive aspects of tourism and includes multiple MAKE TRAVEL MATTER® Experiences to raise awareness and promote the importance of sustainable tourism and how to be involved.

 9. Siem Reap, Cambodia